microsoft/azure_arc/docs/azure_jumpstart_hcibox/_index.md

   - Registers the HCI Cluster with Azure
   - Deploys AKS-HCI and a target AKS cluster
   - Deploys Arc Resource Bridge and gallery VM images
-  - Deploys an Azure Arc-enabled SQL Managed Instance on top of an AKS cluster
+  - Deploys an Azure Arc-enabled SQL Managed Instance on top of the AKS cluster

 ## Prerequisites